virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 #### Create an account on Github
 If you do not have an account at Github.com already, go to: https://github.com/join and create an account.
 Please note that Github is a professional social network and choose an appropriate username.

+And since you will soon be added to the <i>virtualidenityag</i> organization on GitHub, it's required that you enable two-factor authentication as a extra layer of protection.
+To do it, got to *settings > security*.
+There are three methods you can choose from (Authenticator app, Security keys and SMS).
+Just pick the one you're more comfortable with.

 #### Create a repository on Github
 Login to [GitHub](http://github.com/login) and create a [new repository](https://github.com/new).